Edinburgh to Isle of Skye: Car, Train, & Bus Tour

 The Edinburgh to Inverness and then Inverness to Portree bus takes around 7.5 hours with one changeover; however, this option is not very frequent.

-If traveling from Glasgow is possible, there is a direct bus to Portree, which takes around 7 hours.
+If travelling from Glasgow is possible, a direct bus to Portree takes around seven hours.

 • Edinburgh to Portree Bus Time: Approx. 7.5 hours with changeover